stryker-mutator/mutation-testing-elements/packages/mutation-testing-metrics-scala/docs/README.md

 To use this project, you will need sbt.
 The recommended way on macOS/Linux is with [sbt-extras](https://github.com/paulp/sbt-extras).
 On Windows, you can install sbt using the [official .msi](https://www.scala-sbt.org/download.html).

-This project uses the [sbt-crossproject](https://github.com/portable-scala/sbt-crossproject) plugin for multiple build targets.
-You can compile code with `sbt compile` and run tests with `sbt test`.
+This is a normal sbt project, you can compile code with `sbt compile` and run tests with `sbt test`.
 Running `sbt +test` will compile and test all targets.

-In CI, JS and Native will only be compiled, while tests are run on the JVM project to provide faster CI builds.
-Publishing is done on all targets.
 For more information on cross-compilation in sbt, see <https://www.scala-sbt.org/1.x/docs/Cross-Build.html>.

 This readme uses [mdoc](https://scalameta.org/mdoc/).
-To edit it, please edit the readme in docs and call `sbt docs/mdoc` to compile the readme in the root of the project.
+To edit it, please edit the readme in the `docs/` folder and call `sbt docs/mdoc` to compile the readme in the root of the project.